 by the Beatles – FM staple from 1967’s album Sgt.
 Pepper’s Lonely Hearts Club Band.
 A 5:33 true joint effort by Lennon and McCartney.
 Melodic, moody Lennon beginning, big cacophony crescendo into an upbeat melodic McCartney idea in the middle, back to Lennon (supported by Ringo’s amazing drumming) and then crescendo number 2 leading up to the final piano E chord.
 Timeless and intense.

 by The Mothers Of Invention – FM staple from 1967’s album “Absolutely Free” A Zappa masterpiece.
 An attack on American society and politics running through many stylistic shifts, covering hard rock shuffle, classical, electronic avant-grade, psychedelic rock, Beach Boys, cocktail jazz and Broadway in 7 and 1/2 minutes.
 Zappa’s mastery of editing is in full force here, back when there was no digital splicing.
 It’s a marvel to listen to and unfortunately, most of the lyrical content still rings true.

 The Soft Parade

-by The Doors – FM staple from 1969 album “Soft Parade”.
-Angry preaching, sad reflection, humor, psychedelic pop and wild blues-rock create this 60’s tempo-changing masterpiece.
+by The Doors – FM staple from the 1969 album “Soft Parade”.
+Angry preaching, sad reflection, humor, psychedelic pop, and wild blues-rock create this 60’s tempo-changing masterpiece.

 The Court Of The Crimson King